Two sphynx kittens

-Strictly speaking, all cats can cause some level of irritation in those with cat allergies.
-But the good news is some cats are safer than others.
-That is, they appear to produce fewer allergens.
+All cats can cause some level of irritation for those with cat allergies.
+But the good news is some cats produce fewer allergens.

 Are there hypoallergenic cats?

-Technically speaking, hypoallergenic cats don’t exist.
-But don’t despair.
-While all cats can cause problems for those with cat allergies, some breeds do offer a level of allergy respite.
+Technically speaking, hypoallergenic cats don't exist.
+But while all cats can cause problems for those with cat allergies, some breeds do offer a level of allergy respite.

 What causes cat allergies?